-Despite the growth of RP, CNC machining still plays a significant part in plastic prototyping and low volume production and should not be overlooked as a viable option.
+Despite the growth of RP, CNC machining still plays a significant part in plastic custom prototyping and low volume production and should not be overlooked as a viable option.
 Material choices are wider and when combined with our global sourcing, which includes the Far East, the results we can give you are often extremely economically attractive.

 Vacuum casting is the first step into tooling; we can offer through this process good detail combined with a range of polyurethanes designed to emulate the mainstream production of plastic parts.
 Depending on part and materials chased, tool life is typically 15 - 25 off.

 Bridge tooling is an extremely viable option when you need to produce plastic parts from production intent material whilst avoiding investment in expensive production tooling.
 Part quantities can range from low 10's to 1000's off, and can use loose inserts to avoid automation.

 Injection moulding still dominates the production of the majority of plastic parts, and whether combined with bridge tooling or full production tooling, offers a consistent high quality source of parts.
 Usually considered to involve long lead times and high costs, this is not always the case and is really a case of matching the requirements to the type of tooling produced. - this is something we can help you with.